KennethJAllen/ygo-small-world/README.md

 *   The Small World bridge finder is run with the `small_world_bridge_finder.ipynb` notebook.

+*   If the card info is not up to date, current card info can be pulled with `fetch_card_data.py`.

 *   Run the cell under the `Import Functions` header first.

 ### Find Bridges From List of Names